Foundation Policies with Hilbert Representations: Experiments

 In these environments, we compare HILPs against four general unsupervised policy pre-training methods as well as three methods that are specifically designed to solve goal-conditioned RL.
 For the former group, we consider the three best zero-shot RL methods from the previous section (FB, FDM, Lap) and random successor features (Rand).
 For goal-conditioned approaches, we consider goal-conditioned behavioral cloning (GC-BC)~\citep{goalgail_ding2019,gcsl_ghosh2021}, goal-conditioned IQL (GC-IQL)~\citep{iql_kostrikov2022,hiql_park2023}, and goal-conditioned CQL (GC-CQL)~\citep{cql_kumar2020}.
 To adapt HILPs to goal-conditioned tasks, we employ the zero-shot prompting scheme (\Cref{sec:zs_gcrl}) as well as the test-time midpoint planning scheme with three recursions (\Cref{sec:planning}, ``HILP-Plan'').
 For FB, we use the backward representation of the goal state to obtain the latent vector, and for SF methods, we perform linear regression with respect to the original reward function (\ie, they use privileged reward information), as there is no clear way to adapt them to goal-conditioned tasks.

-\Cref{table:gcrl} shows the results, which suggest HILPs can solve challenging long-horizon goal-conditioned tasks in a zero-shot manner.
-HILPs significantly outperform previous general unsupervised policy learning methods (FB and three SF methods), and with test-time planning, they often even outperform GCRL-dedicated methods (\eg, GC-IQL).
-We note that this planning procedure is efficiently done only with elementary algebraic operations based on pre-computed representations (\Cref{sec:planning}), thanks to our structured Hilbert representations.
+\Cref{table:gcrl} shows the results, which suggest HILPs can solve challenging long-horizon goal-conditioned tasks in a zero-shot manner, and significantly outperform previous general unsupervised policy learning methods (FB and three SF methods).
+This is likely because our method prioritizes learning long-horizon behaviors that span the state space, unlike previous successor features or forward-backward methods. \Cref{table:gcrl} also shows that HILPs with test-time planning often even outperform GCRL-dedicated methods (\eg, GC-IQL).
+We note that this planning procedure can be done only with elementary algebraic operations based on pre-computed representations (\Cref{sec:planning}), thanks to our structured Hilbert representations.
 To further study the effect of test-time planning, we compare the performances of HILPs with different numbers ($0$-$3$) of midpoint recursions.
 We report results in \Cref{fig:gcrl_plan}, which shows that iterative refinement of prompts via our test-time planning approach improves performance consistently.
-We refer to \Cref{sec:add_results} for further analyses, including an \textbf{ablation study} and \textbf{latent space visualization}.
+We refer to \Cref{sec:add_results} for further analyses, including an \textbf{ablation study}, \textbf{embedding error analysis}, and \textbf{latent space visualization}.

 \cutsubsectionup